GENI-NSF/geni-tools/README-omni.txt

 Sample Usage: `omni.py listmykeys`

+Output directing options:
+ * `-o` Save result in a file
+ * `-p` (used with `-o`): Prefix for resulting filename
+ * `--outputfile`: If supplied, use this output file name
+ * If not saving results to a file, they are logged.
+ * If intead of `-o` you specify the `--tostdout` option, then instead of logging, print to STDOUT.
+ * File names will indicate the username whose keys are listed
+  * e.g.: `myprefix-jsmith-keys.txt`

 ==== listkeys ====
 Provides a list of SSH public keys registered at the configured control framework for the specified user, or current user if not defined.